patrickdrew/radon_demo/readme.md

 spatial dimension of the space-time plot is along the x axis, and the time dimension is along the y-axis,  the cotangent of the angle of the streaks is proportional to the velocity.
-The error as a fraction of the velocity will be largest for near horizontal and vertical lines.  becasue of this, for anlges of less than 10 degrees from horizontal, a cross-correlation method is more appropriate.
+The error as a fraction of the velocity will be largest for near horizontal and vertical lines.
+For angles of less than 10 degrees from horizontal, a cross-correlation method is more appropriate.